 Graham Saunders (vice-president)

-Graham teaches meteorology at Lakehead University, Thunder Bay.
+Graham teaches meteorology and climate related courses at Lakehead University, Thunder Bay.
 He does research and writing for several publications about weather, climate and energy issues.
 He often speaks about these issues in elementary and high schools, church groups and service clubs.
 He has made formal presentations at professional and academic conferences, and he presented the keynote address, Trends in Temperature and Precipitation in Northern Ontario during the 20TH Century: Implications for Regional Management (Quetico Centre, Dec.
 2004).
-Graham is a member of CUSP and a member of the Social Responsibility Committee at the Bay Credit Union.
+Graham is also a member of CUSP - Citizens Nnited for a Sustainable Planet.

 Lea Matyuska (treasurer)